 Bram Steijn is a professor of HRM in the public sector at the department of Public Administration and Sociology, Erasmus University Rotterdam.
 His main research areas are people management; leadership and motivation; and teamworking.
 Email: firstname.lastname@example.org

 Adelien Decramer is a professor in HRM and Organizational Behavior at the Faculty of Economics and Business Administration and head of the research group HRM and Organizational Behavior at Ghent University.
 Her main research areas are performance management and people management.
 Email: email@example.com

 Mieke Audenaert is a professor of People Management, involving the interrelation of HRM and leadership, at Ghent University in Belgium.
 Her main research areas are the employment relationship, people management, and performance management.
 She studies these topics in the specific context of the public sector.
 Email: firstname.lastname@example.org

 The CAP Organizational Leadership Award, presented to an organization, recognizes outstanding applications of a systems approach to performance measurement that has resulted in a culture change, sustained improvements, and demonstrated positive effects on government performance and accountability.
 The award recognizes an organization, rather than a person that has yielded outstanding results on a sustained basis.
 The organization may be selected from all levels of public service organizations, including local, state, or federal government, as well as from international and public service nonprofit organizations.
 Preference will be given to an organization whose results have been measured and whose impact has been documented in the literature or at conferences.

-CAP is proud to present the 2022 Organizational Leadership Award to the New Mexico Legislative Committee.
+CAP is proud to present the 2023 Organizational Leadership Award to the City of Alexandria, Virginia.